ntorbinskiy/ntorbinskiy/README.md

 ## About me👏

-🎓My name is Nikita, I'm 16 years old, have 1 year of experience as front-end developer🎉
+🎓My name is Nikita, I have 2 year of experience as front-end developer🎉

 ## My tools and technologies🚀